Austin Dog Bite Injury Lawyer

 If you or your child has been injured by a dog bite, you need to focus on healing and rehabilitation rather than worry about a legal proceeding.
 A skilled personal injury attorney will investigate the circumstances of your case, contact potential witnesses, and advocate for you so that responsible parties are held liable.
-If you live in the Austin area, call the Law Offices of George Salinas at (512) 851-1004, or contact us online, for a free consultation and to discuss the details of your case and determine your eligibility for compensation.
+If you live in the Austin area, call the George Salinas Injury Lawyers at 210-225-0909, or contact us online, for a free consultation and to discuss the details of your case and determine your eligibility for compensation.

 ★ ★ ★ ★ ★

 “He helped me understand every stage of my case and fought hard for me.
 I was proud to have him on my side.”